anttijuu/FinnishPIDVerifier/Sources/FinnishPIDVerifier.docc/FinnishPIDVerifier.md

 This Swift library verifies a Finnish Person ID (PID) strings (in Finnish: "henkilötunnus").

+## Overview

+This Swift library verifies a Finnish Person ID (PID) strings (in Finnish: "henkilötunnus").

 Finnish PIDs are strings in format `ddmmyyAnnnX`, where:

 * dd is the day of birth,